 Highest Amount of calcium per Serving

 Please remember that the above gives an accurate value in 100g for high calcium foods in your diet.
 For example 100g of Oil, grapeseed contains 0 mg of calcium.
 However, there are other factors to consider when you are assessing your nutritional requirements.
 You should also take into account portion sizes when you are considering the calcium nutritional content.

 Nutritional Information SummaryFrom the list below you can find a full nutrition facts breakdown for all foods containing calcium which can be scaled for different servings and quantities.
-We have also sorted our complete nutritional information and vitamin database of over 7000 foods, to give a list of calcium rich foods.
+We have also sorted our complete nutritional information and vitamin database of over 7000 foods, to give a list of foods with a high amount of calcium.